ga4gh/refget/docs/sequences/README.md

 ## Compliance

-Implementers can check if their refget implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh/refget-compliance-suite).
+Implementers can check if their refget sequences implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh/refget-compliance-suite).
 A summary of all known public implementations is available from our [compliance report website](https://andrewyatz.github.io/refget-compliance/).

 ## Protocol essentials